Cocktail Attire DOs & DON’Ts for Women & Men

 Moreover, the roll neck doesn’t look lost without a tie, unlike the open-neck shirt.

 Opt for cotton, silk, or merino rather than traditional heavier wools, or you’re going to look rather sweaty at your cocktail party event.

 Cashmere Turtleneck Sweater

 Wool Turtleneck Sweater

 Slim Fit Rib-Knit Wool Sweater

 THE COCKTAIL SHIRT

-If your gut instinct tells you to reach for a sizzling camp shirt, you’re on the right track.
+You’re on the right track if your gut instinct tells you to reach for a sizzling camp shirt.

 You can also wear a funky shirt but avoid veering too far into “smart casual” territory.